peter-sutton/peter-sutton.github.io/index.md

 <img src="photo_2.jpeg" align="right" alt="" class="wp-image-88" width="276" height="367" style="margin: 15px 0px 0px 20px;" />

-<p>Some of the topics that interest me are: countability, including the semantics of counting and measuring constructions, context-sensitivity, vagueness, and the semantics of case marking (especially in Finnic languages).</p>
+<p>Some of the topics that interest me are: polysemy, countability, including the semantics of counting and measuring constructions, context-sensitivity, vagueness, and the semantics of case marking (especially in Finnic languages).</p>

 <!-- wp:paragraph -->
-<p>Some of the frameworks I have worked with are: probabilistic approaches to semantics and pragmatics, richly typed semantic theories (including Type Theory with Records), frame-based semantic theories.</p>
+<p>Some of the frameworks I have worked with are: probabilistic approaches to semantics and pragmatics, richly typed semantic theories (including Type Theory with Records), frame-based semantic theories.
+I also use corpus linguistic methodologies to empirically ground my theoretical work.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->